aress31/wirespy/README.md

 * **Honeypot**: Set up a simple rogue hotspot and wait for clients to connect.

 **If any issues are encountered with the script dependencies, make sure that all the dependencies are met and comment the line 900 (by adding a `#` at the very beginning of the line):**

-`checkCompatibility # to comment in case of issues with the dependencies` to `# checkCompatibility # to comment in case of issues with the dependencies`
+`checkCompatibility # to comment in case of issues with the dependencies`

 ## Features
 * Capture victims' traffic.